-Thetford Conservation Group will run free activities every Thursday, with a mixture of practical conservation tasks and opportunities to learn more about local natural history.
-“You don’t have to be physically fit or strong, or have any previous knowledge or experience in order to take part”, said Thetford Town Council’s new Countryside and Planning Officer Mark Webster, who has been running projects like this since 1993, “Anyone over 18 can join in and make a positive difference for local wildlife.”
+We run free activities, usually on both Wednesdays and Thursdays each week, with a mixture of practical conservation tasks and opportunities to learn more about local natural history.
+You don’t have to be physically fit or strong, or have any previous knowledge or experience in order to take part – anyone can join in and make a positive difference for local wildlife.

 The group has already tackled a wide variety of tasks, from helping conserve rare wildflower meadows to creating brand new woodland walks: